SnapXL/snapx-plugin-spec/README.md

 - Download and embed a **snapshot of the plugin registry** into the build
 - This cached manifest enables **offline plugin browsing**, including names, authors, descriptions, and download URLs

+> [!NOTE]
 >  If our servers go offline, SnapX users can still discover and install plugins that are hosted elsewhere — like GitHub — as long as they’re listed in the last cached manifest.

 ---